kahnvex/endpoints/api-reference.md

 ## method.thenApply(onFullfilled, onError, onProgress)

 Add a function to permute the request promise.
 This will apply `promise.then(onFullfilled, onError, onProgress)` to the request promise before it is returned to you.
+Read up on [Promises/A+](http://promises-aplus.github.io/promises-spec/), [Q's Promise implementation](https://github.com/kriskowal/q), and [Q's API Reference](https://github.com/kriskowal/q/wiki/API-Reference).

 ```javascript
 method.thenApply(onFullfilled, onError, onProgres);